calaldees/teachingWorkshops/teacherEducation/_sessions.md

 * Child and adolescent behaviour
 ### SP7
 Friday 21st October - 11:00
-* How can we aid B4L through our planning and teaching in subject?
-* Barriers to learning and key research and practice in subject
-* Making subject connections – unfamiliar and familiar

 * How can we aid B4L through our planning and teaching in Computing?
 * Barriers to learning and key research and practice in subject